The role of recruitment agents in the internationalisation of higher education

 Anna Robinson-Pant and Anna Magyar

 This scoping study, funded by the Society for Research in Higher Education, set out to reconceptualise the role of agents within the HE internationalisation policy agenda by mapping the recruitment agency landscape and attempting to put student experience into the picture.
 Through a review of related literature, interviews with recruitment agents (in person and by Skype), university international office staff and observation of agent briefing programmes, the project offers insights for investigating the complex processes of mediation between recruitment agents, international students and UK universities.
-Through the process of the project, the researchers have begun to identify and engage with institutions working in this area (including the British Council), to explore how the findings can contribute to future policy on internationalisation.
-Anna Robinson-Pant has joined a working group at the QAA to revise their Guidance for UK higher education providers, ‘International Students studying in the UK’ drawing on project findings and her work on academic literacies/internationalisation of higher education.Anna Robinson-Pant and Anna Magyar have also conducted research in the area of academic literacies as part of several UEA-funded Teaching Fellowships:
+Through the process of the project, the researchers began to identify and engage with institutions working in this area (including the British Council), to explore how the findings could contribute to future policy on internationalisation.
+Outputs include:

 Anna Magyar and Anna Robinson-Pant were awarded a Teaching Fellowship to investigate and generate better understanding amongst UEA staff about what the International English Language Test (IELTS) scores really mean, and to explore the implications of these findings for international students making the transition to academic study at Masters level.

-This study explored comparatively, through interviews and some observation, the language experiences, strategies and difficulties of two distinct groups of international students at UEA: so-called ‘direct entry' students who arrive to study a Masters course, having already met the language requirements of the course they have applied to, and those who arrive in the UK in order to participate in a pre-sessional course at INTO which will bring them up to the required language level.
-It also built on a report about the IELTS test written by Anna Magyar, which was based on interviews with language teachers in INTO and a literature review of research related to the IELTS.
-The methodology drew on the approach and findings of the previous Teaching Fellowship research project that Anna M and Anna RP conducted with international students, which gave insights into the cultural and linguistic issues that they faced on entering a UEA doctoral programme.
+This study explored comparatively, through interviews and some observation, the language experiences, strategies and difficulties of two distinct groups of international students at UEA: so-called ‘direct entry' students who arrive to study a Masters course, having already met the language requirements of the course they have applied to, and those who arrive in the UK in order to participate in a pre-sessional course at INTO which will bring them up to the required language level..
+The methodology drew on the approach and findings of their previous Teaching Fellowship research project conducted with international students, which gave insights into the cultural and linguistic issues that they faced on entering a UEA doctoral programme.

-The project ran from March 2012 to June 2013 and involved workshops with staff directing Masters courses across UEA, to examine the implications of the research for current MA level provision and teaching, learning and assessment approaches.
-The final workshop in June 2013 also brought together staff from INTO and from SSF Masters courses to develop recommendations for enhancing practice.
+The project involved workshops with staff directing Masters courses across UEA, to examine the implications of the research for current MA level provision and teaching, learning and assessment approaches.
+The final workshop also brought together staff from INTO and from SSF Masters courses to develop recommendations for enhancing practice.

 Addressing the needs of first year international research students and their supervisors: an academic literacies approach